Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Method

 \subsection{Any-property conditioning}

-We preprocess continuous properties by applying a simple $z$-score standardization.
-Other transformations, such as min-max normalization and quantile transformation, were not beneficial.

-To condition the model on any subset of target properties without retraining the model every time we change the properties, we need to be able to turn off the conditioning of some properties.
-For continuous variables, we handle missing values by introducing a binary indicator variable: if a property is missing, we set the property value to 0 and the missing indicator to 1.
-It is very important to include these missing indicators because we cannot assume the plausible values for the missing features (e.g., if A is 1.0, B is missing, maybe the only possible range for B is around 3 and 4, so if we leave B at 0 without missing indicator, it will not make sense).
-For categorical variables, we add an extra category to represent missing values.
-During training, the number of masked properties, $t$, is chosen uniformly between $0$ to $T$, where $T$ is the total number of properties.
-This allows us to condition the model on any subset of desired properties at test time while ignoring the rest.
+We first preprocess continuous properties by applying a simple $z$-score standardization.
+To condition the model on any subset of desired properties without retraining we need to be able to ``turn off`` properties by masking them.
+For continuous variables, we handle such missing values through a binary indicator variable: if a property is missing, we set the property value to 0 and the missing indicator to 1.
+It is important to include these missing indicators because we cannot assume the plausible values for the missing features (e.g., if A is 1.0, B is missing, maybe the only possible range for B is around 3 and 4, so if we leave B at 0 without missing indicator, it may confuse the model).
+For categorical variables, we add an extra category for missing values.
+During training, we mask a random subset of $t$ properties, where $t$ is chosen uniformly between 0 and the total number of properties (Appendix \ref{app:anymasking}).
+This allows us to condition the model on any subset of desired properties at test time while ignoring the rest.\looseness-1

-In the neural network, we process the standardized continuous features (continuous properties concatenated with their binary missing indicators) in a 2-layer multilayer perceptron (MLP) with Swish activation \citep{hendrycks2016gaussian, ramachandran2017searching}.
+Our model takes the standardized continuous features (continuous properties concatenated with their binary missing indicators) as input and processes them using a 2-layer multilayer perceptron (MLP) with the Swish activation \citep{hendrycks2016gaussian, ramachandran2017searching}.
 Each categorical feature is then processed individually using a linear embedding.
-These processed outputs are added directly to the embedding of all tokens.
-We also experimented with injecting these embeddings through adaptive normalization \citep{huang2017arbitrary}, a method commonly used for conditioning on noise-level in diffusion models \citep{ho2020denoising}, but this approach massively increased the number of parameters without improving performance.
+These processed outputs are added directly to the embedding of all tokens (Figure~\ref{fig:STGG1}).